Let’s be honest—part of the reason you love Mammoth Lakes and the Eastern Sierra (and chose to hold your epic wedding here) is because it’s remote.

 There are a few springs that are off the radar a bit, don’t worry about those.
 If you’ve got a group of guests and want to soak in hot water in the high desert while watching the sun set on top of snow-covered 13,000 foot peaks, head straight for Wild Willy’s.

 There are 3-4 separate spots to soak out there now so there’s room for a lot of people.
-Be ready for a healthy dose of nudity and some mountain-style party activities going on—and maybe leave the kids behind for this one.
+You can view here to be healthy.
+Because being healthy can make you ready for a healthy dose of nudity and some mountain-style party activities going on—and maybe leave the kids behind for this one.
 Willy’s is on Google Maps and is accessible with any kind of vehicle when there’s no snow.
 Don’t blast music out there and definitely don’t leave any trash behind.

 Dragon’s Back Hike From the Mammoth Mountain Gondola